rsilveira65/rsilveira65/README.md

 ### Hi there 👋

+I'm technology passionate, from Arduino code development to Infrastructure as a code.

 <!--
 **rsilveira65/rsilveira65** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.